 Treetop walk Bachledka

-Bachledka Treetop walk is situated in the heart of majestic forests of the Pieniny National Park.
+Bachledka Treetop walk is situated in the heart of the majestic forests of the Pieniny National Park.
 We will show you the unique nature of the Belianske Tatras.
 We will explore local forests together.
 You will be immersed in the forest and get to know and learn about many animals and plants that can be found only in a few places of the world.

 If you prefer self-study you will find a large number of information boards along the trail for you to study.
 These information boards are located at the three stops in the horizontal part of the trail.